vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 `import` statement for the module in question.
 The build system should not concern itself with BMIs at all.

-All of this can only work if the location of a MIU is deterministic for the compiler.
+All of this can only work if the location of an MIU is deterministic for the compiler.